-Your baby has been crying and you’ve tried everything you can to calm them down.
-You’ve read all the books and listened to all the advice and still, nothing works.
-Babies cry, you get that.
-So why do you feel like you are going to lose your mind?
+Your baby has been crying, and you’ve tried everything you can to calm them down.
+You’ve read all the books and listened to all the advice, and still, nothing works.
+Babies cry for various reasons, and understanding the nuances of a baby cry is crucial.
+Recognizing whether the baby’s cry is due to hunger, tiredness, or discomfort can help you respond appropriately to their needs.

-What are some ways to cope with a crying baby?
+What are some ways to cope with common reasons babies cry?

 Before I became a mom, I had visions of how I would handle my crying child.
 Soothing them and rocking them while singing a song softly in their ears.